oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 client, it answers immediately with a PINGRESP packet, returns the client back to the *asleep* state, and restarts the sleep timer for that client.

-After having sent the PINGREQ to the server/gateway, the client uses the "retransmission procedure" of section 3.18 to supervise the arrival of packets sent by the server/gateway, i.e. it restarts timer Tretry when it receives a packet other than a PINGRESP, and stops it when it receives a
+After having sent the PINGREQ to the server/gateway, the client uses the "retransmission procedure" of section 3.18 to supervise the arrival of packets sent by the server/gateway, i.e. it restarts timer T~retry~ when it receives a packet other than a PINGRESP, and stops it when it receives a
 PINGRESP.
-The PINGREQ packet is retransmitted, and timer Tretry restarted when timer Tretry times out.
+The PINGREQ packet is retransmitted, and timer T~retry~ restarted when timer T~retry~ times out.
 To avoid a flattening of its battery due to excessive retransmission of the PINGREQ packet (e.g. if it loses the gateway), the client should limit the retransmission of the PINGREQ packet (e.g. by a retry counter) and go back to sleep when the limit is reached and it still does not receive a PINGRESP packet.